 - The experience can be connected to a special treat, such as a trip to the mall or a lunch date with mom or dad.

 Purchasing glasses online is another option, albeit one that is still in its infancy as it represents only a small percentage of eyeglass sales.
 If you decide to purchase your child’s glasses online, make sure you approach the endeavor with a healthy amount of patience.
-You’ll need a copy of the prescription from an eye care provider.
+You’ll need a copy of the prescription from an eyecare provider.
 The online retailer will verify that it is up-to-date before manufacturing the glasses.
-The prescription should also include the child’s pupillary distance (PD), or the distance between the centers of the pupils.
-The PD ensures that the corrective lenses are placed and centered directly in front of the pupils.
+Your eyecare provider may also supply you with your child's pupillary distance (PD), or the distance between the centers of their pupils.
+The PD is helpful when buying glasses online because it ensures that the corrective lenses are placed and centered directly in front of the pupils.
+Although it is possible to take the measurement yourself, it is not recommended, as a faulty measurement can result in glasses that are not providing ultimate vision correction.

 It will also be important to know exactly what types of lens type, treatments, tints and other options are important, because there is no one available to ask for advice, unlike at a bricks and mortar glasses retailer.
 Here are some tips that are helpful when it comes to choosing kid’s glasses.